schmettow/New_Stats/docs/Classic_linear_models.md

 <img src="Classic_linear_models_files/figure-html/uncanny_valley-1.png" width="90%" />

-[Mathur et al.] study aimed at rendering the association between human-likeness and liking at full range.
+[%Mathur et al.] study aimed at rendering the association between human-likeness and liking at full range.
 They collected 60 pictures of robots and attached a score for human likeness to them.
 Then they asked participants how much they liked the faces.
 Fort the data analysis they calculated an average score of likability per robot picture.
 Owing to the curved shape of the uncanny valley, linear regression is not applicable to the problem.
 Instead, Mathur et al. applied a third degree polynomial term.

 A polynomial function of degree $k$ has the form: <!-- #78 -->

+$$
-$$y_i = \beta_0 x_i^0 + \beta_1 x_i^1 + ... + \beta_{k}  x_i^{k}$$
+y_i = \beta_0 x_i^0 + \beta_1 x_i^1 + ... + \beta_{k}  x_i^{k}
+$$

 In fact, you are already familiar with two polynomial models.
 The zero degree polynomial is the grand mean model.
 This follows from $x_i^0 = 1$, which makes $\beta_0$ a constant, the intercept.
 Also, a first degree polynomial is simply the linear model.
 By adding higher degrees we can introduce more complex curvature to the association.